Los Angeles Federal Crimes Attorney

 Mandatory minimum sentences can be triggered based on:

-Penalties can exceed mandatory minimums (and often do), but they can’t be less harsh.
+Penalties can exceed mandatory minimums and often do, but they can’t be less harsh.

-Adjustments to Federal Sentencing Guidelines
+Can We Request Any Adjustments to Federal Sentencing Guidelines?

-The reasons for such a departure, however, must be stated by the judge, in writing, and can be appealed by the offender (for an upward departure) or by the government (for a downward departure).
+The reasons for such a departure, however, must be stated by the judge in writing, and can be appealed by the offender (for an upward departure) or by the government (for a downward departure).

-An offender who has provided assistance in the investigation or prosecution of another offender, may qualify for a “substantial assistance” downward departure from the sentence determined under the Federal Sentencing Guidelines.
+An offender who has provided assistance in the investigation or prosecution of another offender may qualify for a “substantial assistance” downward departure from the sentence determined under the Federal Sentencing Guidelines.
 The sentencing classification of offenses is found under 18 U.S. Code §3559.

-Jurors can have a wide array of life experiences, however, in some instances a particular group could be over or under-represented in a jury pool, offering a potential challenge.
-Another issue to discuss with your lawyer is your criminal detention hearing.
+Jurors can have a wide array of life experiences.
+However, in some instances, a particular group could be over or under-represented in a jury pool, offering many potential challenges.

-A detention request must be made at your initial appearance, then a hearing will be held 3-5 days later.
+or if the U.S. state attorney feels there is a flight risk, you can request a criminal detention hearing.
+A detention request must be made at your initial appearance, and then a hearing will be held 3-5 days later.

 - The evidence against you;